JoshuaStone9/Cybersecurity-Recap-Application-Log/Skills Recap/incident-response.md

 - Protection of customer trust and company reputation.

 ## Reflection
-Recapping incident response has highlighted the importance of readiness and documentation.
+Recapping incident response should highlight the importance of readiness and documentation.
 Clear communication and defined roles during an incident are as critical as technical actions.

 ## Next Steps